Cloudxtreme/DDPS-demo/files/README.md

     ├── vagrant-report
     └── web-app

-The provision script provision-vm.sh controls which applications are installed and configured first.
+The provision script provision-vm.sh (called from the Vagrantfile) controls which applications are installed and configured first.
 The order matters!

 Each folder contains an install.sh bash-script for installing.
 Some applications require an additional configure.sh script to configure the application afterwards.
 Please check that the requirements for your application are meet, before installing/configuring the application.
 So the scripts can be run multiple times.